 The "ACCEPTED" appears on the LCD.
 After one second, the equipment returns to the initial stage of the maintenance mode.

-5.3.11 CCD Scanner Area Setting
+7.5.11 CCD Scanner Area Setting

-The equipment sets the CCD scanner area and stores it into the EEPROM.
+This function allows the equipment to set the CCD scanner area and save it into the EEPROM of the driver PCB.